plone/documentation/docs/contributing/core/index.md

 If any test fails, do not commit and push the changes.
 Instead write a test that passes.

-You can run all tests for the package you are developing or just unit tests or just acceptance tests.
+Following [How to invoke pytest](https://docs.pytest.org/en/stable/how-to/usage.html), you can run all tests for the package you're developing, only unit tests, or only acceptance tests, using the pytest keyword option `-k` followed by a string expression in double quotes, as shown below.

 ```shell
 .venv/bin/pytest src/plone.app.multilingual -v -k "not robot"